jakerella/piggy/README.md

 ### Database (MongoDB)

-You will need a MongoDB instance running somewhere (see the `MONGO_DB_URL` env variable below).
+You will need a MongoDB instance running somewhere (see the `PIGGY_DB_URL` env variable below).
 You can get a small amount of free space on [MongoLab](https://mongolab.com).
 Combining that with a single free Heroku web dyno you can easily run this app live without any set up costs.
 An example of the database connection URI:

 ```
 mongodb://someuser:theirpass@abcd1234.mongolab.com/my-pt-stats